All Products

 ApsaraDB RDS:Troubleshoot the issues that cause high CPU utilization of an ApsaraDB RDS for SQL Server instance

+High CPU utilization or CPU utilization surge may affect query performance and slow down responses.
 This topic describes how to view the CPU utilization and troubleshoot the issues that cause high CPU utilization of an ApsaraDB RDS for SQL Server instance.
-High CPU utilization may affect query performance.

 View CPU utilization

-You can use one of the following features to view the CPU utilization of your RDS instance in the ApsaraDB RDS console:
+You can view the CPU utilization of your RDS instance in the ApsaraDB RDS console.

 Note

-The shared instance family supports the reuse of CPU resources.
+• The shared instance family supports the reuse of CPU resources.
 When you select the shared instance family, the performance of your RDS instance may be limited due to the reuse of CPU resources even if the CPU utilization of the instance is not high.
-Therefore, we recommend that you select the dedicated instance family or the dedicated host instance family.
-This way, you can ensure the stable and high performance of your RDS instance.
-For more information about the shared instance family, see Instance families.
+If you require stable and high performance, we recommend that you select the dedicated instance family.

 Analyze CPU metrics